FabricMC/fabric-docs/develop/data-generation/world.md

 @[code lang=java transcludeWith=:::datagen-world:provider](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldgenProvider.java)

-Then add this provider to `DataGeneratorEntrypoint` within the `onInitializeDataGenerator` method:
+Then add this provider to your `DataGeneratorEntrypoint` class within the `onInitializeDataGenerator` method:

 @[code lang=java transclude={52-52}](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModDataGenerator.java)

-Next make a class for your Configured Features and a class for your Placed Features, these don't need to extend anything.
+Next, make a class for your Configured Features and a class for your Placed Features, these don't need to extend anything.

 The Configured Feature class and Placed Feature class should both have a public method where you will register and define your Configured / Placed feature.

 This method should take a `BootstrapContext<ConfiguredFeature<?, ?>>` argument for the Configured Feature and a `BootstrapContext<PlacedFeature>` for the Placed Feature (both referred to as context in this example).

-In your Data Generator class add the lines below to your `buildRegistry` method (Replacing the placeholder methods).
+In your `DataGeneratorEntrypoint` class, add the lines below to your `buildRegistry` method (Replacing the placeholder methods).

 @[code lang=java transcludeWith=:::datagen-world:registries](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModDataGenerator.java)